Jada Pinkett Smith: 20-Years Sober and Healing

 ‘When Will came along, I had a reason…’

-Throughout the years, Pinkett transformed the pain and heart-break she experienced as a kid, into motivation and a drive to succeed.
+Throughout the years, Pinkett transformed the pain and heart-break she experienced as a kid into motivation and a drive to succeed.
 Despite her troubled childhood, baring witness to the tragedies of the Crack-Cocaine epidemic, Pinkett stands in love and truth.
+She continues to walk in recovery.